Azure-Samples/cognitive-services-qnamaker-csharp/README.md

 With the exception of creating a new knowledge base, these samples will require your [QnA Maker account](https://www.qnamaker.ai/Home/MyServices) knowledge base ID.

-### Installation
+### Run sample

-1. Create a C# Console App (.NET Framework) in Visual Studio 2017, then add the sample to Program.cs.
+1. Create a C# Console App (.NET Framework) in Visual Studio 2017, then add the sample you want to try to Program.cs.
+For example, if you want to try create-new-knowledge-base.cs.
+Copy/paste the code from there into your Program.cs.

+1. You can either create one console app per sample, or add a bunch of samples to one console app as projects, then run them separately.

-1. Install the Newtonsoft.Json NuGet package, then run the sample.
+1. Install the Newtonsoft.Json NuGet package.

+1. Read the comments in the code sample to see where you add your keys.

+1. Run the sample.

 ### Quickstart